Iron Invader: Plot

-Amanda, her daughter Claire and her aunt are at the house when the Iron Golem attacks, killing the aunt.
-Amanda and Claire flee to the town, to find the sheriff.
-While Jake went to send a finder's fee to Greg Aupolous's house Iron came to the inn and killed Ethan.
+On their way from the market, Jake and Ethan see Jake's old high school sweetheart Amanda (Nicole de Boer) and her daughter Claire (Merrit Patterson).
+Amanda, who is separated from her husband, plans to stay at her aunt's house.
+The Iron Golem finds Amanda's aunt's house and attacks, killing the aunt.
+Amanda and Claire flee to find the sheriff.

+While Jake goes to send a finder's fee to Greg's house, the Golem comes to the inn and kills Ethan.
 Jake returns to find Ethan dead and sees Iron walking away.
-Jake alerts the sheriff, but Earl also hears the report on his CB radio and they drive to the inn.
-Jake scolds at Earl for thinking Iron is a robot that he created when he arrived.
-The sheriff calls the town coroner to check on Ethan's body to see how he died and finds that his arteries and veins were infected and swelled.
-Jake denies the coroner's statement and goes off to hunt Iron.
+As Jake alerts the sheriff, Earl, having gained consciousness and heard reports on his radio, drives to the inn.
+The town coroner checks Ethan's body and finds that his arteries and veins were infected and swelled.

+Jake prepares to hunt the Golem.
 The sheriff returns to the police station where Amanda and Claire approach him.

 Soon, lights all around begin to flicker.
 Inside the local pub, Max, bartender Tony (Chris Gauthier), and Harry see this too along with Earl in his car which suddenly died.
 Out the window, Tony sees Amanda, Claire and the sheriff, along with Iron coming their way.
 Claire turns and runs while Iron chases her.
 Claire falls and gets a bloody forehead.
 Right before Iron grabs her, Max appears and helps her escape.
 Jake returns in his car and sees Iron.
 Jake attempts to ram Iron until his car dies as well, but he managed to break off Iron's leg, causing it to fall apart.
-The infected pieces are still alive however, and one them grabs the sheriff and kills him.
+The infected pieces are still alive however, and one of them grabs the sheriff and kills him.
 Jake gets Amanda and they and Earl hide in the pub with Tony and Harry.